Roald87/roald87.github.io/_posts/2022-05-24-twincat-bsd.md

 {% picture 2022-tcbsd/ifconfig.png %}

 Then open your browser and type in the IP address you found.
-So for me it is 	`192.168.126.128`.
+So for me it is 	`https://192.168.126.128`.
+Maybe a warning shows up, you need to accept the risk and continue.
 From here you can log into the device manager with the username `Administrator` and the password you set earlier.
 The device manager shows all kinds of information about the state of the hardware and the software.
 You can also access the web console.
 The console shows you the same as what you would see if you log into the virtual machine directly.
 I found the web based console easier to use, because scrolling and copy pasting commands is easier.

 {% picture 2022-tcbsd/device_manager.png %}